akmayer/AppReviewWebapp/README.md

 A `responses.csv` form is needed in the top level directory but is not provided since that is information I should not be sharing.

+Run by navigating to the top level directory and running `python app.py` then opening the locally hosted webapp.

 The web app will look like this:

 ![image](https://github.com/user-attachments/assets/7ab8f9ad-981b-4262-a332-bbb8717d907e)